Carpal Tunnel Treatment in Ayurveda

 Yoga as carpal tunnel treatment option

-Power of yoga has been well established in curing disease.
-Identifying an appropriate yoga teacher and practicing the right yoga asana may be helpful as a stand alone option or as a catalyst to other carpal tunnel treatment options.
+Identifying a properly qualified and trained yoga teacher and practicing the right yoga asana may be helpful as a stand alone option or as a catalyst to other carpal tunnel treatment options.

 Curcumin’s anti inflammatory properties are well known.
 Curcumin is found in the everyday kitchen spice turmeric.
 Please see this research study.